tars-robotics/World-In-Your-Hands/README.md

 - [x] **World In Your Hands Sample Data**
 - [x] **World In Your Hands Paper**
 - [x] **World In Your Hands Full Data**
-  - ~1,000 hours demonstrations of high-quality human-centric data
+  - ~1,000 hours of demonstrations of high-quality human-centric data
 - [ ] **World In Your Hands Foundation Model**
 - [ ] **Human-centric Challenge**